RDoerfel/extract_tac/README.md

   - This file should follow the **BIDS notation** and include data such as `frame_start`, `frame_duration`, etc.
   - Example: `--acquisition_information /path/to/pet_image.json`

+- `--max_workers`: Number of parallel workers to use for processing.
+This works on ROI level.
+  - Default: 1
+  - Example: `--max_workers 4`

 ### Example Usage

 1. **Extract mean and standard deviation from a static image:**